-However, most UEFI systems usually also contain extra code called a 'Compatibility Support Module' (CSM) in it's firmware.
+Most UEFI BIOSes usually also contain extra code called a 'Compatibility Support Module' (CSM) in it's firmware.
 This is an extra 'block' of firmware code which allows a UEFI system to boot in MBR mode using a BIOS code module that boots in the same way as the old BIOS firmware does (this is often called CSM-mode).
-MBR-mode, CSM-Mode and BIOS-mode are therefore equivalent and completely different from UEFI-mode.
+MBR-mode, CSM-Mode and BIOS-mode are therefore equivalent but are completely different from UEFI-mode.

-New Windows 8 systems shipped by an OEM manufacturer will all be UEFI systems and they will boot in UEFI-mode and the internal hard disk will contain GPT partitions.
-To boot from a disk in MBR\CSM mode you will need to disabled Secure Boot and enable CSM-mode (which may be called 'Legacy' mode in some Setup menus).
+New Windows 8/10 systems shipped by an OEM manufacturer will all be UEFI systems and they will boot in UEFI-mode and the internal hard disk will contain GPT partitions.
+To boot from an external USB drive in MBR\CSM mode, you will need to disable Secure Boot and enable CSM-mode (which may be called 'Legacy' mode in some Setup menus).
 You may also need to disable 'Fast Boot'.

 A few UEFI-based systems can also boot from .EFI boot files on NTFS partitions (e.g. Asus Z87 mainboard) - this is not typical of all systems however.